Apply variables to designs

 Note: Pasted objects will remap to existing variables within the second file if,

-- The second file contains a collection with an identical name as the first file;
+- The second file contains a collection with an identical name as the collection from the first file;

 - And that collection in the second file also contains variables with identical names as the pasted variables